The Cairngorms Up-Close: Gallery

 Gastrodes grossipes

-Where and when encountered: Boat of Garten on 15 May 2024
+Where and when encountered: Recharr on 15 May 2024

 About: Pine cone bugs are associated with conifers, especially Scots pine.
 They are common in various corners of Great Britain.

-Date range for adult records: 11 April to 7 October
+Date range for live (non-diapausing) adult records: 11 April to 3 November (207 days)

 Birch catkin bug (Kleidocerys resedae)